Keith Southern: Blackpool

 On 8 November Southern signed a two-and-a-half-year contract with the Seasiders for an undisclosed fee.
 On 22 March 2003 he was injured five minutes into a 2–2 draw with Stockport County at Edgeley Park and missed the rest of the season.
 He had an operation on his right knee in April, then on 1 May he was named the Blackpool Gazette Player of the Year, jointly with Martin Bullock.

 He returned to action on 13 September in a 2–0 defeat to AFC Bournemouth.
 On 9 December in a Football League Trophy match against Stockport County, Southern collapsed midway through the second half and he needed keyhole surgery on his knee later that month which revealed he had a slight tear in the medial cartilage, which was removed.
 He returned to action on 31 January 2004 as a 68th-minute substitute in a 2–2 draw with Swindon Town at Bloomfield Road.
 When Blackpool won the Football League Trophy at the Millennium Stadium in Cardiff on 21 March, Southern was left out of the squad by Steve McMahon, who chose his son, Stephen, ahead of him.

 Later that year he needed another operation on his knee after going down in the warm up before a pre-season friendly against Ballymena United in Northern Ireland in July.
 He returned to action on 2 November in a 6–3 win over Huddersfield Town in the Football League Trophy.

 After scoring seven goals in the 2004–05 season, including both goals in a 2–1 win over Brentford on 22 March, in April 2005 Southern signed a two-year extension to his contract with the Seasiders.
+On 28 April he was named the Professional Footballers' Association (PFA) Player of the Year for League One in an online poll voted for by supporters.

 On 21 April 2007, Southern scored an 85th-minute winning goal as Blackpool beat Cheltenham Town 2–1 to guarantee the club a play-off position in League One in the 2006–07 season.